-SOWK401, SOWK402, SOWK411 Foundations of Practice I, II, III 2, 2, 2
+SOWK401, SOWK402, SOWK411

+Foundations of Practice I, II, III 2, 2, 2 Prerequisites for SOWK401, SOWK 100, SOWK211, SOWK231, SOWK300, SOWK315, SOWK320, SOWK340 Co-requisite: SOWK435

-Prerequisites for SOWK401:SOWK340 Co-requisite: SOWK435 Prerequisite for SOWK402: SOWK401
+Prerequisite for SOWK402: SOWK401, SOWK435

-Prerequisite for SOWK411: SOWK402 Co-requisite for SOWK411: SOWK436
+Prerequisite for SOWK411: SOWK401, SOWK435 and SOWK402

+Co-requisite for SOWK411: SOWK436

-Designed to develop the theory, knowledge and skills essential in generalist social-work practice.
+Designed to develop the theory, knowledge, and skills essential in generalist social-work practice.
 Various methods are offered for developing communication, assessment, planning, intervention, termination, and evaluative skills necessary in social work practice.

 Focus on skills necessary for practice with individuals, families and groups in a variety of settings.

-SOWK412 Children and Families at Risk Prerequisite: FMST115
+SOWK412 Children and Families at Risk Prerequisite: FMST115 and SOWK350 are interrogated.

-This course focuses on the multiple systems (biological, socio-cultural and situational) that place families and children at risk.
-Theories that form the foundation for assessment and intervention are interrogated.
 Students gain an awareness of the fostering of resilience among children and families in adverse life situations.
 Development of programmes for the well-being of children.
-Focus on current child-welfare programmes including juvenile courts, foster care, child-care centres, adoptions, protective services institutional care, and special-need services.
+Focus on current child-welfare programmes including juvenile courts, foster care, childcare centres, adoptions, protective services institutional care, and special-need services.